 You may thinking about breastfeeding for the first time, or you’ve been breastfeeding another child and pregnant with your next one and wondering if that type of nipple simulation is OK.
-If you want to breastfeed your husband, let’s talk about the pro’s and the con’s of it.
+If you want to breastfeed your husband — in general yes, most people it’s fine.
+BUT there are some instances it is NOT OK, so let’s talk about the pro’s and the con’s of it.

 Is it ok to breastfeed my husband (or partner) while pregnant?